 - You will need your own lawyer.
 CPS caseworkers may appear like they are looking out for you, but you need your own legal counsel.
 Minneapolis criminal defense lawyer Max Keller has the experience you need to defend you against the false accusations, protect your legal rights, help you deal with a CPS investigation, and work to get the matter resolved without your child removed from the home.
 As a former prosecutor, Minnesota criminal defense lawyer Max.
 A Keller has experience on both sides of the fence and has handled thousands of criminal cases throughout Minnesota, making him well equipped to handle the interplay between a CPS investigation and any other charges involved.
 He represents clients throughout Minneapolis and St. Paul who are facing a CPS investigation or have been charged with a criminal offense.

-Contact Keller Law Offices at (952) 913-1421 to schedule a free consultation with one of our Minneapolis criminal defense lawyers.
+Contact Keller Criminal Defense Attorneys at (952) 913-1421 to schedule a free consultation with one of our Minneapolis criminal defense lawyers.